node-class-may-2023/ComIT_Node/nodejs.md

 })
 ```

-* In this example we see that we can create a route handler that it's specting a URL parameter
+* In this example we see that we can create a route handler that it's expecting a URL parameter
 * In this case the url it's going to be `http://localhost:3000/products/10`
 * Now we need to know how to retrieve this id parameter using Express
 * The request object has a params property that it's an object with all the parameters that this request has